 To keep our microchip clinic costs low, we rely on volunteers and volunteer vet clinics to run a successful microchip clinic.
-There is so much that happens behind the scenes and on the day of that unfortunately, due to current state of the COVID-19 pandemic and the limitations it has created, our microchip clinics have been cancelled.
-We hope to have our clinics run again soon, but until then keep watch of our Facebook page or the Kingston Community Lost & Found Pets Facebook page updates.
+There is so much that happens behind the scenes and on the day of but that unfortunately the COVID-19 pandemic has put a strain on this plan; however we are working behind the scenes and hope to have a microchip clinic planned for the spring/summer of 2022!
+Until then, keep watch of our SNKI Facebook page or the Kingston Community Lost & Found Pets Facebook page for updates.

 About our Microchip Clinics: